M-Exley/andorra-hikes-api/README.md

       }
 ```

-Although the solution is simple, it took many different orders, modules and variations to get it correct owing to Leaflet being quite fussy.
+Although the solution is simple, it took many different orders, modules and variations to get it correct due to Leaflet being quite fussy.

 2. The next one wasn't so much problematic as long-winded as I had to find the coordinates for 50+ hikes.
 I used ChatGPT to see if it could handle the request but it repeatedly returned ten or so hikes with questionable coordinates.
 It has to be done manually for peace of mind >> it's taken around one day to correct.